 This House of Commons Library briefing paper outlines the effect of changes made to Standing Orders on 22 October 2015 to implement the Government's plans for English votes for English laws.
 This paper outlines the effect of the new Standing Orders on Government bills.
 It also provides some background on the debate on and scrutiny of the proposals.Jump to full report >>

-On 22 October 2015, the House of Commons agreed to changes to its Standing Orders to allow members from England or England and Wales to give their consent to legislation that affected only England, or England and Wales and that was within devolved legislative competence.
-The new procedures apply to Government bills.
-They are outlined in section 1 of this briefing paper.
+On 22 October 2015, the House of Commons agreed to changes to its Standing Orders to allow members from England or England and Wales to give their consent to legislation that affected only England, or England and Wales, and that was within devolved legislative competence.
+The new procedures apply to Government bills and to statutory instruments.

 The Conservative Party’s UK manifesto for the 2015 General Election included a commitment to “introduce English votes for English laws, answering the longstanding West Lothian Question in our democracy”.
 The way in which EVEL would be implemented was detailed in the Party’s English manifesto.

-The Procedure Committee, which Chris Grayling said would contribute to a review of the new procedures, announced that it would examine the likely practical operation of the Government’s proposals.
+The Procedure Committee announced that it would examine the likely practical operation of the Government’s proposals.
 It took evidence on 8 and 9 September 2015, and the Chair wrote to the Leader of the House on 10 September.
 He suggested that the new procedures be piloted by express application rather than be introduced in full and then subject to review.
 The Committee also suggested that bills and statutory instruments be subject to the EVEL procedures only when the House so decided; suggested that consent be given to amendments, new clauses and new schedules at Report stage (through double majorities, rather than in a legislative grand committee (or committees) considering consent motions); and that Standing Orders should specify that all Members could participate in the deliberations but not decisions of Legislative Grand Committees.

 The Government did not accept the Committee’s recommendation that double majority voting be used at Report stage – it noted that certified amendments made before Report stage would still need consent.